garybake/blog/content/2016_07_29_connected-to-the-world.md

 print(r.text)
 ```

-The d1 has sent a request through the internet and recieved a response, yey!
+The d1 has sent a request through the internet and received a response, yey!